SUI-Components/sui-components/components/navigation/tabs/README.md

 ### NavigationTabs

 SUI `NavigationTabs` component is a list of tabs.
-By clicking on every single tab, a handler is triggered and receives an object with the item information.
+By clicking on every single tab, a handler is triggered and receives an object with the item information and position in the array.

 ## Installation
 ```